www.LinuxHowtos.org

 - -width flag works in combination with a tag list.

-Otherwise, if Aq Ar string is a valid numeric expression ( with a scale indicator other than `u ' use that value for indentation.
-The most useful scale indicators are `m' and `n' specifying the so-called and En square This is approximately the width of the letters `m' and `n' respectively of the current font (for nroff output, both scale indicators give the same values).
-If Aq Ar string isn't a numeric expression, it is tested whether it is an -mdoc macro name, and the default width value associated with this macro is used.
-Finally, if all tests fail, the width of Aq Ar string (typeset with a fixed-width font) is taken as the width.
+Otherwise, if Aq Ar string is a valid numeric expression ( with a scaling indicator other than `u ' use that value for indentation.
+The most useful scaling indicators are `m' and `n' specifying the s-called and En square This is approximately the width of the letters `m' and `n' respectively of the current font (for nroff output, both scaling indicators give the same values).
+If Aq Ar string isn't a numeric expression, it is tested whether it is an mdoc macro name, and the default width value associated with this macro is used.
+Finally, if all tests fail, the width of Aq Ar string (typeset with a fixe-width font) is taken as the width.

-If a width is not specified for the tag list type, every time `.
+If a width is not specified for the tag list type, `6n' is used.

 - -offset Ao string Ac If Aq string